KILTprotocol/prototype-services/README.md

 ## Important note

-- All prototype-service are centralised.
+- All prototype-services are centralised.
 In the future, there could be decentralised, centralised or even offline ways to distribute the CTYPE or send messages.
 - ⚠️⚠️⚠️ The prototype-services are implemented for demo purposes only; we don't recommend using them in production.